junxit/us-congress-bills-114/bill.md

   - **(4)** *Related training* In conjunction with a provision of equipment or supplies pursuant to paragraph (1), the Secretary of Homeland Security may provide such equipment-related or supplies-related training and assistance as the Secretary determines to be necessary.
   - **(5)** *Maintenance of transferred equipment* The Secretary of Homeland Security may provide for the maintenance of transferred equipment or supplies through service contracts or other means, with or without reimbursement, as the Secretary determines appropriate.
   - **(6)** *Reimbursement of expenses* The Secretary of Homeland Security is authorized to collect payment from the recipient government for the provision of training, shipping costs, supporting materials, maintenance, supplies, or other assistance in support of provided equipment or supplies under this subsection.
-  - **(7)** *Receipts credited as offsetting collections* Notwithstanding section 3302 of title 31, any amount collected under this subsection—
+  - **(7)** *Receipts credited as offsetting collections* Notwithstanding section 3302 of title 31, United States Code, any amount collected under this subsection—
-    - **(A)** shall be credited as offsetting collections to the account that finances the activities and services for which the payment is received; and
+    - **(A)** shall be credited as offsetting collections, subject to appropriations, to the account that finances the activities and services for which the payment is received; and
     - **(B)** shall remain available until expended for the purpose of providing for the security interests of the homeland.
   - **(8)** *Rule of construction* Nothing in this subsection may be construed as affecting, augmenting, or diminishing the authority of the Secretary of State.
-  - **(9)** *Definition* For the purposes of this section, the term “excess nonlethal equipment and supplies” means equipment and supplies the Secretary of Homeland Security has determined is either not required for United States domestic operations, or would be more effective to homeland security if deployed for use outside of the United States.
+  - **(9)** *Definition* For the purposes of this section, the term excess nonlethal equipment and supplies means equipment and supplies the Secretary of Homeland Security has determined is either not required for United States domestic operations, or would be more effective to homeland security if deployed for use outside of the United States.
 - **(c)** *Notification to Congress*
   - **(1)** *In general* Not later than 15 days before providing any systems or equipment or supplies under this section, the Secretary of Homeland Security and Secretary of State shall provide notification to the appropriate congressional committees of such provision.
   - **(2)** *Contents* A notification required under paragraph (1) shall include the following: